MakingSense/makingsense.github.io/3-working-with-git/repo-boilerplate.md

 This is an example about how to prepare a repository with our default configuration.

-Please, look it as a simple guide and not as a required step by step, you can adapt it to your necessities.
+Please, look it as a simple guide and not as a required step by step, you can adapt it to your needs.

 ![New repo button](repo-boilerplate-01-new-repo-button.png)